Watch. Do. Share.

 Follow the five steps below to get the most out of your UnLonely Film Festival experience!

 Step 1: Watch the film.

-Filmmaker Rolf Klein draws on his personal experiences of mental health and homelessness to challenge perceptions in the media in his short film.
+In this powerful story, the first-time filmmaker, Rolf Klein, draws on his personal experiences of mental health and homelessness to challenge perceptions in the media.

 Did you set out to explore loneliness in your film and if so, what prompted this focus?